maxblee/django_sourcebook/README.md

 ```python
 FROM_EMAIL = "givemerecords@gmail.com"
 ```

+And you will also need to set up the `pg_trgm` extension, which helps improve the functionality and speed of our searches.

 After setting up your database, you should run a virtual environment, migrate your changes into your database, add your GMail credentials so you can file FOIA requests, and load initial data into your database (this is mostly default information about states and their public records laws).
 Assuming you have `pipenv` and `make` installed,